Gearóid Hegarty: Inter-county career

-Hegarty first played at senior level as a member of the Limerick senior football team.
-He made his first appearance in a 2-11 to 0-11 defeat of Longford in the National Football League on 9 February 2014.
-Hegarty later made his first championship start on a 2-14 to 1-11 defeat by Tipperary in the Munster Championship.
+Hegarty's first senior appearance for Limerick came as a Gaelic footballer in February 2014, when he lined out in a 2–11 to 0–11 National Football League win over Longford.
+He made his Munster SFC later that season in a 2–14 to 1–11 defeat by Tipperary.
 Hegarty played in the early rounds of the National Football League in 2016 before joining the Limerick senior hurling team.
-He made his first appearance for the hurlers on 13 March 2016, replacing Seánie O'Brien at half-time in a 6-29 to 1-12 defeat of Laois at the Gaelic Grounds.
-Hegarty later made his first championship appearance in a 3-12 to 1-16 defeat by Tipperary.

-In 2017 Hegarty left the Limerick senior football team and committed solely to the hurlers after an end to the facilitating of dual players.
+He made his debut in that code in March 2016, when he replaced Seánie O'Brien at half-time in a 6–29 to 1–12 defeat of Laois.
+Hegarty later made his Munster SHC debut in a 3–12 to 1–16 defeat by Tipperary.
+He left the Limerick senior football team in 2017 and committed solely to the hurlers after an end to the facilitating of dual players within the county.